This easy Vegan Pie Crust recipe has a delicious buttery, flaky texture and is perfect for any sweet or savory pie.

 Now time for the classic pie crust recipe, the one that we all crave at some point to make gorgeous pies.

-- Vegan spread or vegetable shortening – I personally prefer the vegan spread.
+- Vegan spread or vegetable shortening – I prefer the vegan spread.
 It’s made of healthier oil choices.
 Also, a vegan spread is soft and easy to spread on toast, not hard as a vegan block.

 - Salt – or a tablespoon of sugar for a sweet pie.
 You can use any sugar you love.